Unfolding a Bykov attractor: from an attracting torus to strange attractors: An application: Hopf-zero singularity unfolds strange attractors

-Breaking the 2D-connection, a smooth torus is expected to persist.
-The dynamics on it exhibits intervals of frequency locking and irrational flow as the rotation number varies.
-Generic perturbations (without symmetry) will break the 2-torus and, by Theorem \ref{thm:F}, the result follows, where the parameter $\varepsilon$ plays the role of $\lambda$.
+Adding the $ O(\varepsilon)$-terms will correspond to generic perturbations (without symmetry) that break the attracting two-dimensional torus \cite{GH}.
+Observe that $\lim_{\varepsilon \rightarrow 0} K_\omega =+\infty$ since the imaginary part of the eigenvalues of the vector field at the equilibria has the form $O(1/\varepsilon)$ (cf. pp. 4444 of \cite{DIKS}).
+By Theorem \ref{thm:F}, the result follows, where the parameter $\varepsilon$ plays the role of $\lambda$. \end{proof}